-Grade 3 Life Science Performance Expectations Focus Disciplinary Core Ideas (DCIs) (Lesson Conceptual Flow) Scientific & Engineering Practices (SEPs) Crosscutting Concepts (CCC) Lesson 4 What kinds of animals might there be in the future?
-3-LS3-1 3-LS4-2 Trait Variation, Inheritance, & Artificial Selection People want their pets to look a certain way-they want them to have desirable traits.
+Grade 3 Life Science Performance Expectations Focus Disciplinary Core Ideas (DCIs) (Lesson Conceptual Flow) Scientific & Engineering Practices (SEPs) Crosscutting Concepts (CCC) What kinds of animals might there be in the future?
+3-LS3-1 3-LS4-2 Trait Variation, Inheritance, & Artificial Selection People want their pets to look a certain waythey want them to have desirable traits.
 Since many characteristics of organisms are inherited from their parents, people can change organisms to have the traits they want!
 This is called selection.
-If people want an animal to have a specific trait-like, a dog to be small-they will breed two of the smallest dogs they can over and over again!
-DCIs: LS3.A, LS3.B dogs to determine which puppy they Students recognize patterns in traits between parents and offspring.
-Can selection happen without people?
-3-LS3-1 3-LS4-2 3-LS4-3 3-LS4-4 Trait Variation, Natural Selection, & Survival It isn't just people that can change the traits of animals over timenature can too!
-When the environment changes, like the introduction of a new predator, some organisms survive well and reproduce, some have traits that help them survive less well, and some cannot survive at all.
-Over time, most offspring will be born with the trait that helps them survive well.
-This is because offspring inherit their traits from their parentsand the ones that survive well and reproducing!
-End of Unit Project in Extensions DCIs: LS2.C, LS3.A, LS3.B, LS4.B, LS4.C, LS4.D introduction of a predator species on Lizard Island.
+If people want an animal to have a specific trait -like, a dog to be small - they will breed two of the smallest dogs they can over and over again!
+DCIs: LS3.A, LS3.B Students analyze the traits of parent dogs to determine which puppy they could have.
+They construct explanations about which traits the puppy gets from each parent.
+Students recognize patterns in traits between parents and offspring.
+Lesson 5 Can selection happen without people?
+3-LS3-1 3-LS4-2 3-LS4-3 3-LS4-4 Trait Variation, Natural Selection, & Survival IMAII I NIS IS NACALISA OTTSNIINA INNAIT THAIT TRAITS TRAM THAIT NATANTS Students carry out an investigation by using a model to simulate the introduction of a predator species on Lizard Island.
 Students simulate multiple generations of lizards, analyzing and interpreting the data after each one.
-They use this data to engage in argument from evidence to support Students recognize the cause and effect relationship between a change in the environment and the survival of organisms that inhabit it.
+They use this data to engage in argument from evidence to support their claim about how the offspring change from the original lizards.
+Students recognize the cause and effect relationship between a change in the environment and the survival of organisms that inhabit it.
 They recognize environments as a system, made up of interdependent parts that function as a whole.
 They can be stable and change over time at different rates of speed.
-Lesson 6 Why do dogs wag their tails?
-3-LS2-1 Animal Groups & Survival they are able to catch more prey in a pack than when they are alone.
-There are other types of animals that also behavior.
-Using the evidence from their Students recognize the cause and effect relationship between animals living in a group and the members of that group surviving.
+Why do dogs wag their tails?
+3-LS2-1 Animal Groups & Survival Dogs, descendants of wolves, are different than other pets because of how they interact with us.
+Wolves live in groups, work together, and communicate with one another.
+Being in a group helps wolves survive because they are able to catch more prey in a pack than when they are alone.
+There are other types of animals that also live in groups to help them survive.
+Being part of a group can help animals defend themselves from predators, obtain food, and cope with environmental changes.
+Animals living alone have a much harder time surviving.
+DCIs: LS2.D Students carefully observe animals that live in groups in order to obtain, evaluate, and communicate information about animal social behavior.
+Using the evidence from their observations, students engage in an argument to support their claim that animals form groups to help them survive.
+Students recognize the cause and effect relationship between animals living in a group and the members of that group surviving.
+How long can people (and animals) survive in outer space?
+3-LS3-2 Traits & Environmental Variation wear space suits to protect themselves from the extreme temperatures of Students measure their own physical traits (arm strength, balance, and height) and then make predictions about how these traits would change after living in outer space for a year.
+Students use this information to construct an explanation for how the environment can influence and change physical traits.
+Students recognize the cause and effect relationship between the environment and its influence on physical traits (physical characteristics).